 Every summer, you need to protect your skin from deadly ultraviolet rays of the sun and how?
 Sunscreen lotions are universally revered for their ability to fight UVA and UVB rays.
 They can cause all kinds of nuisances for your tender skin, from sunburns to skin cancer.
 Despite increasing awareness about the same, skin cancer has reached an alarming stage in many parts of the world.
 Are you also still skeptical about using a sunscreen?
-Here we have 6 common myths about sunscreen are exposed in this article.
+Well, here we ae discussing the 6 common sunscreen myths that you should be aware of.

 These are mistakes that you often make while choosing or applying sunscreen.
 What are they and are they real?
 Let us find out –